Far Central West

 Far Central West is characterized by a predominantly suburban housing profile, with a higher proportion of rental properties than the broader region

-In Far Central West, as per the latest Census evaluation, 89.3% of dwellings were houses with the remaining 10.7% comprising semi-detached homes, apartments, and other dwelling types.
-This compares to Non-Metro Qld's figures of 92.7% houses and 7.3% other dwellings.
-Home ownership in Far Central West stood at 41.9%, similar to Non-Metro Qld, with mortgaged dwellings at 17.8% and rented ones at 40.3%.
-The median monthly mortgage repayment was $884, lower than Non-Metro Qld's average of $910.
-Weekly rent in Far Central West was recorded at $140, compared to Non-Metro Qld's $160.
-Nationally, Far Central West's mortgage repayments were significantly lower than the Australian average of $1863, while rents were substantially below the national figure of $375.
+In Far Central West, as assessed in the most recent Census, 89.3% of dwellings were houses, with the remaining 10.7% comprising semi-detached homes, apartments, and other types.
+This is compared to Non-Metro Qld's figures of 92.7% houses and 7.3% other dwellings.
+Home ownership in Far Central West stood at 41.9%, similar to Non-Metro Qld's rate.
+Mortgaged dwellings made up 17.8%, while rented properties accounted for 40.3%.
+The median monthly mortgage repayment was $884, lower than Non-Metro Qld's average of $910 and significantly below the national average of $1,863.
+Meanwhile, the median weekly rent in Far Central West was $140, compared to Non-Metro Qld's $160 and the national figure of $375.

 Frequently Asked Questions - Housing